 Effluent Characteristic Discharge Limitations Min.
-Self-Monitoring Requirements Daily Avg 7-day Avg Daily Max Single Grab Report Daily Avg. & Daily Max. mg/l (lbs/day) mg/l mg/l mg/l Measurement Frequency Sample Type Flow, MGD Report N/A Report N/A Continuous Totalizing Meter Carbonaceous Biochemical Oxygen Demand (5-day) 10 (63) 15 25 35 One/week Composite Total Suspended Solids 15 (94) 25 40 60 One/week Composite Ammonia Nitrogen 3 (19) 6 10 15 One/week Composite E. coli , colony-forming units or most probable number per 100 ml 63 N/A 200 N/A Two/month Grab
+Self-Monitoring Requirements Daily Avg 7-day Avg Daily Max Single Grab Report Daily Avg. & Daily Max. mg/l (lbs/day) mg/l mg/l mg/l Measurement Frequency Sample Type Flow, MGD Report N/A Report N/A Continuous Totalizing Meter Carbonaceous Biochemical Oxygen Demand (5-day) 10 (63) 15 25 35 One/week Composite Total Suspended Solids 15 (94) 25 40 60 One/week Composite Ammonia Nitrogen 2 (12) 5 10 15 One/week Composite E. coli , colony-forming units or most probable number per 100 ml 63 N/A 200 N/A One/week Grab

-- 2. The effluent shall contain a chlorine residual of at least 1.0 mg/l after a detention time of at least 20 minutes (based on peak flow) and shall be monitored daily by grab sample.
-The permittee shall dechlorinate the chlorinated effluent to less than 0.1 mg/l chlorine residual and shall monitor chlorine residual daily by grab sample after the dechlorination process.
+- 2. The effluent shall contain a chlorine residual of at least 1.0 mg/l and shall not exceed a chlorine residual of 4.0 mg/l after a detention time of at least 20 minutes (based on peak flow), and shall be monitored daily by grab sample.
 An equivalent method of disinfection may be substituted only with prior approval of the Executive Director. - 3.
 The pH shall not be less than 6.0 standard units nor greater than 9.0 standard units and shall be monitored twice per month by grab sample. - 4.
 There shall be no discharge of floating solids or visible foam in other than trace amounts and no discharge of visible oil. - 5.
 Effluent monitoring samples shall be taken at the following location(s): Following the final treatment unit. - 6.
-The effluent shall contain a minimum dissolved oxygen of 6.0 mg/l and shall be monitored once per week by grab sample.
+The effluent shall contain minimum dissolved oxygen of 6.0 mg/l and shall be monitored once per week by grab sample.